caffeinalab/gumi-app/README.md

 #### **Windows and Linux support**

 We intend to build the app for other platforms (Linux, Windows) as well.
-If you want, you can help us to build and test the app on this platforms!
+If you want, you can help us build and test the app on these platforms.

 #### **Reporting bugs**